 Sample reasoning breakdown

-See how MDSteps turns one missed question into a repair plan.
+See how MDSteps turns a missed question into a reasoning diagnosis.

-This is a sample of the same reasoning structure used inside MDSteps explanations.
+This is the proof page for the MDSteps reasoning system.
 A good explanation should do more than reveal the correct answer.
 It should show the task, the pivot clue, the tempting trap, the wrong-answer logic, and the rule you can reuse on the next block.

 Pivot clue Distractor logic Reusable rule Repair path